 Mindfulness-Based Cognitive Therapy (MBCT) is an adaptation of Mindfulness-Based Stress Reduction (MBSR) that integrates Cognitive Behavioral Therapy (CBT).
-MBCT was originally developed to address the needs and challenges of recurrently depressed participants.
+MBCT was originally developed to address the needs and challenges of recurrently depressed participants, including reduction of relapse.
 Through effective integration of scientific findings and theory about emotion and its cognitive, physical, and (overt and covert) behavioral elements, MBCT has been shown to be a trans-therapeutic intervention of benefit to those with a range of transdiagnostic emotional disorders.

-This virtual and live workshop offers the opportunity to be a student participant of MBCT experientially, along with non-professionals, in the 8-session MBCT program.
-Enrollment will be open to both mental-health professionals and non-professionals.
+This virtual and live workshop is open to both mental-health professionals and non-professionals to support the participant-practitioner approach to teacher development.
 Meeting frequency is every-other-week.
-The traditional 8-session MBCT curriculum described in Segal, Williams, & Teasdale (2013) will be covered on a bi-weekly (every other week) schedule.
-See specific dates below.
-Concurrent with this training in MBCT there will be optional and additional CE trainings to support teacher development for those who want to teach a variety of Mindfulness-Based Programs (MBPs).
+The traditional 8-session MBCT curriculum described in Segal, Williams, & Teasdale (2013) will be covered in its entirety followed by dialogue with fellow practitioners developing skills for implementing elements of Mindfulness-Based Programs (MBPs).
 Optional CE events will take place as part of Wise Intervention Wednesdays and Friday morning mindfulness offerings from varied instructors.

 MBCT Meeting Schedule